-Rescue Muni strongly urges you to vote no on both MTA charter amendments coming before the Board of Supervisors.
+Rescue Muni strongly urges you to vote no on both MTA charter amendments (Ammiano and Sandoval) coming before the Board of Supervisors.

-Six years ago, Muni riders, SPUR, environmental advocates, and the business community joined forces to pass Proposition E for Muni reform, creating an independent Municipal Transportation Agency, insulated from political interference and governed by strong service standards and a strengthened transit-first policy.
+Six years ago, Muni riders and environmental advocates joined forces to pass Proposition E for Muni reform, creating an independent Municipal Transportation Agency, insulated from political interference and governed by strong service standard and a transit-first policy.
 The results are clear: in almost every year since 1999, Muni has consistently improved in reliability and service quality, as measured both by Muni and by Rescue Muni's independent rider survey.